 Our offtake agreements with certain customers allow those customers to terminate the agreements if specified construction and product delivery requirements are not satisfied.
 For example, under one of these agreements, if Origin 1 had not commenced commercial operation by December 31, 2021 or we had not delivered specified product volume from Origin 1 by September 30, 2022, then we could be required to pay liquidated damages up to an aggregate of \$0.2 million.
 The customer may also terminate the agreement and any outstanding secured promissory note resulting from an advance payment made to us by that customer will become due immediately.
-The outstanding obligations under that promissory note, together with accrued interest, totaled an aggregate of \$5.3 million and \$5.2 million as of September 30, 2022 and December 31, 2021, respectively.
-Our offtake agreement with a second customer is terminable by that customer if commercial operation or delivery of product from Origin 1 has not occurred by December 31, 2022.
+These milestones have been deferred to 2023 in order to facilitate the negotiation of an amendment to the agreement, including the milestone achievement dates.
+As of the date hereof, the negotiation is ongoing.
+The outstanding obligations under that promissory note, together with accrued interest, totaled an aggregate of \$5.4 million and \$5.2 million as of December 31, 2022 and December 31, 2021, respectively.
+Our offtake agreement with a second customer is terminable by that customer if commercial operation or delivery of product from Origin 1 has not occurred by March 31, 2023.
+In order to facilitate the negotiation of an amendment, this milestone has been deferred to March 2023.

 Our offtake agreement with a third customer previously required us to pay liquidated damages if Origin 1 had not commenced commercial operation by June 30, 2022.
-On August 1, 2022, both parties mutually agreed to amend the offtake agreement to eliminate the liquidated damages provisions and milestone dates, among other things (see Item 5 - Other Information).
+On August 1, 2022, both parties mutually agreed to amend the offtake agreement to eliminate the liquidated damages provisions and milestone dates, among other things (see Item 9B - Other Information).
 No liquidated damages were demanded or paid under the original offtake agreement including for the period between June 30, 2022 and August 1, 2022.

-Discussions to amend the first two agreements are ongoing but we cannot guarantee that the discussions will result in an extension or removal of the milestone dates and liquidated damages.
-Origin 1 is not yet operational and we do not currently expect the facility to produce product until 2023.
+Discussions to amend the first two agreements are ongoing but we cannot guarantee that the discussions will result in an extension or removal of the milestone dates and/or liquidated damages, as applicable.
 Accordingly, if these milestone dates are not extended or removed, we may be required to pay liquidated damages and repay the amounts outstanding under the foregoing promissory note and our offtake agreements may be subject to termination by our customers.
 If any of our offtake agreements are terminated or if we are required to pay liquidated damages or repay advances made under our offtake agreements, our business, results of operations and financial condition may be harmed.